 A limited number of plug-ins for use during cold weather is available at the south end of Lot 17 on or before November 1 of each year.
 Students can pick up a diesel parking permit at no cost in the student services office.
 Any student found making use of the plug-in or parking in the plug-in spaces without the appropriate permit will be ticketed.

 Suggestions to improve the parking system on the campus are welcome by student services.
-Any suggestions should be directed to the vice president for student services or your symposium representative.
+Any suggestions should be directed to the dean for campus life or your symposium representative.